bobbyleg/ABM_CPR_Model_Interface/README.md

 ## Acknowledgments

 This GUI is based on an academic paper investigating common pool resource dynamics in social networks.
-For more details about the paper, please visit the GitHub repository.
+For more details about the paper, please visit the GitHub repository at https://github.com/bobbyleg/Centrality_and_environmental_impact/tree/main.

 ## License